 Estates Records Project

 Welcome to the King's College estates records project website.
 Here you can see images of documents from the collections and download copies of the estate catalogues as MS Word documents.
-They are organised here by county, with individual estates listed separately within each county, or you can access the catalogue of individual estates on Janus (see the 'Links' below).
-There is also a link below to the composite estates section of the Janus catalogue that contains records that relate to more than one estate.
+They are organised here by county, with individual estates listed separately within each county, or you can access the catalogue of individual estates on ArchiveSearch (see the 'Links' below).
+There is also a link below to the composite estates section of the ArchiveSearch catalogue that contains records that relate to more than one estate.
 Many estates have records in this section so a look here can also be worthwhile.

-The Janus links will take you to the most currently published catalogues, whereas the Word versions are not kept up to date and over time will become less current.
+The ArchiveSearch links will take you to the most currently published catalogues, whereas the Word versions are not kept up to date and over time will become less current.
 This particularly applies to Ruislip and London properties.

 In late 2003 King's College Archive Centre was fortunate enough to receive funding from the Heritage Lottery Fund to improve access to the College's estates records.

 This fascinating collection documents a vital part of the College's history, including records of estates in England given to the College by Henry VI following its foundation in 1441, many of which were the lands of the so-called alien priories, the dependencies in England of foreign religious houses such as the Norman Abbey of Bec, confiscated by the Crown in 1414.

 These lands brought their written memory with them in the form of charters and court records, in some cases going back to the 11th century.
 Researchers investigating early manorial governance, religious houses, farming practices, genealogy, and alterations to land boundaries or properties, will find evidence in such records as court rolls, accounts, maps, tenancy agreements, and leases.
 There is also an impressive range of royal documents among the records, with a number of fine examples of Great Seals from Stephen through to Victoria.